mkdoc/mkdoc/doc/cli/mkcli.md

 Compiles markdown command line interface definitions to JSON and renders to help text files, man pages and shell completion scripts.

+If no files are given input from stdin is expected.

+If an input file is a directory then the directory is scanned for files ending in `md` or `markdown`.

+When files are given and no type is specified all types are created otherwise when reading from stdin the `json` output type is assumed.

+Output files are overwritten if they already exist.

 # Options

 * `-p, --package=[FILE] :file:_files -g '*.json'` Use package descriptor